Mature Masculine

 The Wimp is what happens when compassion loses its ground in strength.
 He feels deeply but cannot act.
 He cares but cannot protect.
 He mistakes passivity for kindness and avoids force even when protection requires it.

-The mature Warrior stands on two pillars: strength and compassion.
+The Mature Warrior stands on two pillars: strength and compassion.
 The Wimp has kept only one.
-He has compassion without the force that makes it work, the backbone that makes it stable, or the courage that makes it useful.
-His sensitivity has become collapse.
+He has compassion but none of the force that makes it work, none of the backbone that makes it stable, none of the courage that makes it count for anything.
+His sensitivity has caved in on itself.

 Wimp Declarations